samarrik/chunking/README.md

 ### Results

 - Detailed report available in `reports/report.pdf`
-- Experiment results are saved in the `results` directory
+- Experiment results are saved in the `results` directory:
+    - Actual data from the experiments `results/data/results.csv`
+    - Figures depicting data from the experiments `results/figures/`

 ## Citation
 The evaluation dataset, chunkers, and some simple utils are sourced from the Chroma research team's chunking evaluation framework [1].